Varsha-Pathinti/Financial-Planning-Analysis-Portfolio/README.md

 Summarized in a clean, professional Financial Performance Review deck, similar to what is presented to CFOs and leadership.

 **📈 What’s Included in This Portfolio**

 **📊 Excel FP&A Model (excel/)**

-- Complete P&L, BS, CF statements
+- Complete P&L, BS, CF Bridge
-- Working capital schedules
 - Ratio analysis
 - Drivers sheet
 - Forecasting model